Who am I?

 But apart from my long-term general interest in this topic, there are three specific reasons why I think I’m quite well-placed to support the pensions dashboards debate:

 I would describe the process we adopted to develop the Nest scheme rules as “collaborative innovation”.
-That is, the pooling of good ideas from a variety of sources, debating and refining them in a spirit of trust and collaboration, and then packaging them appropriately for approval by Ministers, Parliament or other relevant authorities.
+That is, the pooling of good ideas from a variety of sources, debating and refining them in a spirit of trust and collaboration, and then packaging them appropriately for approval by Ministers, Parliament and other relevant authorities.

-2. Age: I’m now 56, eight years on from the classic age of 48 where “retirement reality” starts to kick in according to NFU Mutual’s 2013 research.
-So I’m personally in a position of thinking about what pensions dashboard services should look like and what I need them to do.
+2. Of an age where I’m personally thinking about what consumers need: I’m now 56, eight years on from the classic age of 48 where “retirement reality” starts to kick in according to NFU Mutual’s 2013 research.

 Plus, many of my friends and peers are of a similar age.
 Now that our children have grown up and are starting to leave home, pensions issues are increasingly a part of our conversations, helping me gain a deeper understanding of the broader requirements for pensions dashboards (and the fears people have).